trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 13 April 2025, 5.6.4

+  * Address issue #249: "Implement changes made necessary by the fix for MDL-83541".
+After that fix, all CodeRunner questions in a course being duplicated whenever a quiz was duplicated.
+This update to coderunner implements the new API calls that Moodle added.
+  * Various bulktester improvements.
+  * Scratchpad Run button made much larger and coloured green to reduce confusion with Check button.
+  * README.md updates to correct wrong indentation on many code examples.
+  * README.md documentation of the Twig TEST variable was corrected by removing some fields present only during editin.
+  * Bug fix: the "Copy expected to got" functionality broke if using combinator template graders when the testcase ordering was changed from the default.

 ### 23 February 2025.
 5.6.2

-  * Bug fix: With Moodle 4.6 or later, updates were not working.
+  * Bug fix: With Moodle 4.6 or later, updates were not working

 ### 13 February 2025.
 5.6.1